 Although Indiana Gyberson received no shortage of critical attention in Chicago during the 1920s, few details of her life are known.
-Compounding the mystery surrounding her, Gyberson’s name is rendered variously as Gyborson (in recent auction records) and as Giberson (the spelling she adopted temporarily in the late 1910s).
-The artist reportedly was born in Brooklyn and studied with William Merritt Chase.
-In 1912 she lived in Paris, where a severe eye injury forced her to adopt a new style of painting.
-Gyberson was living in the Sherwood Studios in New York when she first showed her work in the annual American art exhibition at the Art Institute of Chicago, in 1904.
+Compounding the mystery surrounding her, the artist, born Anna Giberson, later adopted her mother’s first name of Indiana and changed the spelling of her surname to Gyberson; in recent auction records it has also been rendered as Gyborson.
+A native of Brooklyn, New York, Gyberson studied with William Merritt Chase in 1896.
+The following year, she traveled to Paris with her musically talented sister Mabel and their widowed mother, and in 1899 one of her figural paintings was shown in the Salon of the independent Société Nationale des Beaux-Arts at the Champ-de-Mars.
+Gyberson was living in the Sherwood Studios in New York in 1904, when she first showed her work in the annual American art exhibition at the Art Institute of Chicago.
+In 1912 she was again in Paris, where a severe eye injury forced her to adopt a new style of painting.
 By 1918, she had moved to Chicago, where she was a resident of the Tree Studios building and a participant in its lively social life.
-Her debut in the Art Institute’s “Chicago and Vicinity” show in 1918 was favorably noticed in the Fine Arts Journal as “declar[ing] individuality in no uncertain language.”i
+Gyberson’s debut in the Art Institute’s “Chicago and Vicinity” show in 1918 was favorably noticed in the Fine Arts Journal as “declar[ing] individuality in no uncertain language.”i

 Wendy Greenhouse, PhD